john-smilga/git-course/README.md

 - Since the `test` branch has unmerged changes, Git will prevent the deletion.
 - To force delete the `test` branch, run `git branch -D test`.
 - Run `git branch` to see the current branches.

+**Why merge into the feature branch first?**
+ Merging `main` into your feature branch lets you update your feature with the latest changes from `main` and resolve any conflicts early.
+This makes the final merge back into `main` smoother and helps prevent surprises or conflicts later.

 ## Rebase